 However, you can’t just take the lexicon of a foreign language, normalize the orthography and pronunciation, use the parent language’s syntax and call it an argot.
 That’s more of a pidgin (although grammar would also have to be simplified).
 One of the important choices is which words you want to bring into your new language.
-For example, I toned down some of the emphasis on bodily functions for Canargy as it seemed out of character to the cans compared to a lexicon of the Cant of humans a different era (~1600s) that I had compiled for a different project, for which I broke down the main taxa as:
+For example, I toned down some of the emphasis on bodily functions for Canargy as it seemed out of character to the cans compared to a lexicon of the Cant of humans of a different era (~1600s) I had compiled for a different project, for which I broke down the main taxa as:

 - Unsavory Folk